The USS George Clymer (APA-27) was an Arthur Middleton-class attack transport. The main preoccupation of the vessel was the transport of troopship.

 On 8 November 1942, just around midnight, the George Clymer unloaded troops at Mehedia and Kasba, and as the debarking was taking place, they encountered resistance responses from the Vichy French.
-The fight did not settle down until 11 November, meaning that the ship had to carry its operations of unloading troops and caring for the wounded under continuous fire from the enemy.
+The fight did not settle down until 11 November, meaning that the ship had to carry out its operations of unloading troops and caring for the wounded under continuous fire from the enemy.
 On 30 November 1942, the vessel arrived at Norfolk.
 On 17 December 1942, the George Clymer departed for the Pacific with over 1,300 Seabees on board.
-In February 1943, the ship arrived at Guadalcanal, Solomons to provide reinforcements, but to also take on board casualties and prisoners of war from Japan.
-For the following 9 months, the George Clymer traveled all around the Southwest Pacific, moving troops from one base to another in New Zealand, New Caledonia, New Hebrides and Fijis.
+In February 1943, the ship arrived at Guadalcanal, Solomons, to provide reinforcements but to also take on board casualties and prisoners of war from Japan.
+For the following 9 months, the George Clymer traveled all around the Southwest Pacific, moving troops from one base to another in New Zealand, New Caledonia, New Hebrides, and Fijis.

 The George Clymer also participated in the invasion of Inchon on 15 September 1950, debarking troops from the 1st Marine Divison as the attack was put together.
 During another deployment to the Far East that started in June 1951, the ship continued to offer its assistance in crippling the aggression of the Communists in Korea.
-The George Clymer was alternating troops between Japan and Korea.
-On 15 October 1951, the ship was engaged in a rescue mission in which it took on board almost 500 people from a Japanese merchantman that had been devastated by a typhoon at Uku-Shima, Japan.
-With the end of the hostilities in Korea, the George Clymer still had to tour the Far East as it had to report to the 7th Fleet which had ongoing operations there.
+The USS George Clymer was alternating troops between Japan and Korea.
+On 15 October 1951, the ship was engaged in a rescue mission in which it took on board almost 500 people from a Japanese merchantman who had been devastated by a typhoon at Uku-Shima, Japan.
+With the end of the hostilities in Korea, George Clymer still had to tour the Far East as it had to report to the 7th Fleet, which had ongoing operations there.
 As a result, the ship had to be prepared for combat at any point while sailing the Western Pacific and Southeast Asia waters.
-In 1965 and 1966, the George Clymer was involved in missions in South Vietnam.
+In 1965 and 1966, the USS George Clymer was involved in missions in South Vietnam.

 Asbestos Risks on the USS George Clymer (APA-27)

 Asbestos constituted a vital component in the grand scheme of things for the U.S. military for the greater part of the 20th century.
-The reason behind the relentless exploitation of the mineral was its insulation and fireproofing qualities, which made it a great asset to the safety of everyone, and especially for those working on submarines or vessels.
+The reason behind the relentless exploitation of the mineral was its insulation and fireproofing qualities, which made it a great asset to the safety of everyone, especially for those working on submarines or vessels.

-Asbestos was used in all branches of the military but it was especially relied upon by the Navy particularly in building the spaces below the deck, including ammunition rooms, engine rooms, boiler rooms, and in many cases asbestos was present even in the areas in which the personnel slept.
-The rest of the ship usually had asbestos paint covering its walls that would gradually deteriorate and cause asbestos fibers to become airborne and thus, be easily inhaled.
+Asbestos was used in all branches of the military, but it was especially relied upon by the Navy, particularly in building the spaces below the deck, including ammunition rooms, engine rooms, boiler rooms; and in many cases, asbestos was present even in the areas in which the personnel slept.
+The rest of the ship usually had asbestos paint covering its walls that would gradually deteriorate and cause asbestos fibers to become airborne and, thus, be easily inhaled.

-Although the toxicity and harmful effects of asbestos on human health have been confirmed for quite some time now, this piece of knowledge was withheld from the public back then allowing the dangerous exposure to happen to hundreds of thousands of people serving their country.
+Although the toxicity and harmful effects of asbestos on human health have been confirmed for quite some time now, this piece of knowledge was withheld from the public back then, allowing the dangerous exposure to happen to hundreds of thousands of people serving their country.